If you're not familiar with what a Product Detail Page (PDP) is, please read our Overview article before continuing.

 Managing your PDPs can be a bit challenging at first, but this article will help you quickly understand and master it.

-Let’s start with what we believe to be the foundation for everything in this section the layout target.
+Let’s start with what we believe to be the foundation for everything in this section.

-As explained in the article introducing the PDP, you can have multiple PDPs, each one applied to multiple products or collections.
-This is set by the "Layout Target".
-There are three different types of layout targets:
+As explained in the article introducing the PDP, you can have multiple PDPs, each one applied to multiple products or multiple collections.
+There are three different types of layout pages:

-Collections: After you create a PDP, you can apply it to a collection or multiple collections, automatically applying the "Collection" layout target.
+Collections: After you create a PDP, you can apply it to a collection or multiple collections.

 This is useful, for example, if you have a sustainable collection and you want to create a specific layout for the products in this collection with a more green layout promoting sustainability.

-Products: After you create a PDP, you can apply it to a product or multiple products, automatically applying the "Product" layout target.
+Products: After you create a PDP, you can apply it to a product or multiple products.

 This is useful, for example, if you have a big product coming out and you want to give it more highlight by creating a different layout for this specific product.